HZcohort/DiNetxify/README.md

 ### 2.1 Initializing the data object

-First, import DiseaseNetPy and initialize an empty `DiseaseNetworkData` object, specifying the study design, phecode level, and any optional parameters if needed:
+First, import `DiseaseNetworkData` from DiseaseNetPy and instantiate it with your chosen study design, phecode level, and any optional parameters to create an data object.

 ```python
 import diseasenetpy as dnt